-As outlined in Bucknell's new facemask policy (login required), we expect all members of the campus community to protect each other by vigilantly wearing face coverings and maintaining social distance to the greatest extent possible.
+As outlined in Bucknell's facemask policy (login required), we expect all members of the campus community to protect each other by vigilantly wearing face coverings and maintaining social distance to the greatest extent possible.
 The limited science that is available suggests that these two commitments alone will greatly reduce the transmission of the coronavirus.

 Face coverings must be worn by all members of the Bucknell community when in shared indoor spaces, including classrooms, labs, hallways, offices, restrooms and common areas.
 Face coverings are not a substitute for physical distancing and should be worn even when staying 6 feet apart, especially in indoor spaces.
-Face coverings should also be worn outside.
+Face coverings must also be worn outside.

 Each Bucknell student will receive two face coverings upon arrival.
 It is recommended that each student provide their own face coverings as well.

 If you have a medical condition that prevents you from wearing a face covering, you will be able to request an accommodation through the Office of Accessibility Resources in accordance with the University Disability Accommodation Policy for Students.

 - Wash your hands before putting on your face covering.

 - Put it over your nose and mouth and secure it under your chin.

 - Try to fit it snugly against the sides of your face.

 How to Remove a Face Covering

 - Untie the strings behind your head or stretch the ear loops.